-If the price of ABC shares rose instead, your put option could be left to expire worthless and you’d only have lost the premium you paid to open the option position.
-The profit to your investment would offset this payment.
+If the price of Tesla shares rose instead, your put option could be left to expire worthless, and you’d only have lost the premium you paid to open the option position.
+The profit to your investment would likely offset this payment.

 Disadvantages of hedging

 The main disadvantage of hedging is that it is an additional cost to you, over and above the position you already have.
 But if you’re employing a hedging strategy, it’s because you want to minimise your risk, not because you want to profit.